-Reporting unsafe consumer goods
+Report unsafe consumer goods

 If you find that a product you have supplied is unsafe, you must immediately tell your supplier.

-They are only used when voluntary actions have not removed the risk.
+Safety notices are only used when voluntary actions have not removed the risk.
 It's an offence under the law not to fulfil these obligations.